Wah Kiu Yat Po

-Wah Kiu Yat Po, or Overseas Chinese Daily News (華僑日報), was a Chinese-language newspaper based in Hong Kong.
-It was published between 1925 and 1995.
-It was founded by Shum Wai-yau after the Shum family took control of the company.
+Wah Kiu Yat Po, or Overseas Chinese Daily News (華僑日報), was a Chinese-language newspaper based in British Hong Kong.
+It began with the Chinese version of The Daily Press in 1858.
+In 1925, the Chinese paper was eventually acquired by Shum Wai-yau (岑維休), a journalist, and the Shum family took control of the company.
+It was renamed to Wah Kiu Yat Po following the acquisition and published under that name until the press closed down in 1995.

 History

-The newspaper was published under the name Chinese General Merchants Daily from 1919 to 1923 when the Chinese General Chamber of Commerce and Daily Press co-owned the company.
+The newspaper was the successor of the Chinese version of The Daily Press, known as Heong-Kong Shun-Tow Fo-Kai Chi (香港船頭貨價紙) in 1857.
+A year later, in 1858, it became a daily paper under the name Hongkong Chung Ngoi San Po (香港中外新報) and its name was further shorten to Chung Ngoi San Po (中外新報) around some time between late 19th and early 20th century.
+Later, it was published under the name Chinese General Merchants Daily (香港華商總會報) from 1919 to 1923 when the Chinese General Chamber of Commerce and Daily Press co-owned the company.
 The contract later ended and the Chinese General Chamber of Commerce published the paper on its own.
-In 1925, it was sold to Shum Wai-yau.
+In 1925, it was sold to Shum Wai-yau due to its high operating costs.
 It was renamed Wah Kiu Yat Po and began publishing on 5 June 1925.

 In December 1941, the Japanese occupation of Hong Kong began.
 Wah Kiu Yat Po was one of the few newspapers that were allowed to continue publishing.
 The newspaper used different writing strategies to pass censorship review by the Japanese military government and secretly convey anti-Japanese messages.
 On 1 April 1945, Wah Kiu Man Po (華僑晚報 (Overseas Chinese Evening News)) was founded.
 The last issue of the newspaper was on 1 April 1988.

 In 1985, the founder Shum Wai-yau died.
 His son Shum Choi-sang was unwilling to keep running the newspaper.
 Therefore, in December 1991, the newspaper was sold to South China Morning Post.
 The Post sold it again in January 1994 to Heung Shu-fai, who improved its sales.
 However, it still closed down for financial reasons on 12 January 1995.
 Governor Chris Patten said he was very sad and that the paper had been famous for its integrity and commitment to community values.